Prajwal6394/Frontend-dev/README.md

    - Administrators can access the admin panel to manage the courses.
    - Administrators can create, update, and delete courses.
    - Administrators can view a list of all registered users.
-   - Administrators can manage user permissions and roles.

 4. **Material-UI (MUI) Design**:
    - The user interface is designed using the Material-UI (MUI) library, providing a modern and visually appealing look and feel.